21cmfast/21cmFAST/joss-paper/paper.md

 component fields produced by `21cmFAST`.

 ![Sample of Component Fields output by 21cmFAST](yuxiangs-plot-small.png){height=300px}
+*Figure 1: A Sample of component field lightcones produced by 21cmFAST.
+Cosmic evolution occurs from bottom to top.
+From left to right, quantities shown are: (i) dark matter overdensity field; (ii) Lyman-alpha flux; (iii) Lyman-Werner flux; (iv) X-ray heating rate; (v) locally-averaged UVB; (vi) critical halo mass for star formation in Atomically Cooled Galaxies; (vii) critical halo mass for star formation in Molecularly Cooled Galaxies; (viii) cumulative number of recombinations per baryon; (ix) neutral hydrogen fraction; and (x) the 21cm brightness temperature.
+A high-resolution version of this figure is available at http://homepage.sns.it/mesinger/Media/light-cones_minihalo.png*

 However, `21cmFAST` is a highly specialized code, and its implementation has been quite specific and relatively inflexible.